Introduction to Probability and Statistics

 The course will be delivered via 6 hours of pre-recorded lectures.
 Students will receive support via virtual office hours and email with the instructor and teaching assistant.
 A take-home exam will be distributed and graded and a course certificate and a digital badge will be issued to passing students (a grade of 70% or above)

-Session 3 - Basic Statistics: Random Distribution, Variables Types, T test, Z test, Statistical Tables, Confidence Intervals for Mean, Confidence Interval for Proportions, Confidence Interval for Standard Deviation
+- Session 3 - Basic Statistics: Random Distribution, Variable Types, T test, Z test, Statistical Tables, Confidence Intervals for Mean, Confidence Interval for Proportions, Confidence Interval for Standard Deviation

 Dr. Mohammad T. Khasawneh

 - Professor and Chair in Systems Science & Industrial Engineering Department

 - Associate Director, Watson Institute for Systems Excellence

 - Director, Human Factors and Ergonomics Laboratory